 - Door to Door Meat Scams: The complaints about door to door meat sales scams are not rare in America each summer.
 Typically the meat is of inferior quality and marked up significantly.
 You may be even poisoned after eating the meat.

 - Door to Door Donation Scams: Someone comes to your front door and seek for donations in certain organizations' name, such as the Hope Center.
 It is also a common kind of door to door charity scams.

 - Door to Door Art Scams: A group of young people, claiming to be international art students, tell you that they are trying to raise funds for their tuition and art supplies by selling their own piece.

-Besides these common door to door sales scams, you should also watch out for the Verizon door to door scams, door to door book sales scams, door to door magazine subscription scams, door to door insurance scams, clear home door to door sales, and more.
+Besides these common door to door sales scams, you should also watch out for Verizon door to door scams, door-to-door book sales scams, door-to-door magazine subscription scams, door-to-door insurance scams, clear home door to door sales, and more.